GerardoRodriguezB/Gun-Detection-In-Video-Using-Ultralytics-RT-DETR/README.md

 - Guns of multiple shapes, sizes, and colors
 - Different types of occlusion

 Combined with Ultralytics' built-in data augmentation, this selection strategy helps the model generalize well to different scenarios.
+This repository includes the subset of images and labels (in YOLO format) used for training and validation.
+You can explore and retrain the model using these files or extend the dataset with additional samples.
 See below some images showing variety in trainig/validation datasets

 <img src="im/sample_guns.jpg" alt="CARS" width="800" />

+## Environment Setup

 Creeate an Anaconda environment using `python=3.10`.
 Navigate to the root folder of the project and install requirements